 Everything You Want to Know about the Lewis and Clark Expedition

 The Lewis and Clark Expedition, also known as the Corps of Discovery, made its way through North Dakota twice between 1804 and 1806.
 It became an adventure that helped shape the country, as the journey through the Louisiana Purchase from St. Louis to the Pacific Ocean and back opened the door for continued exploration and, ultimately settlement, of the previously unknown part of the nation.
-Read on for details about the journey or click here for more fun facts and a trivia quiz to test your knowledge.
+Read on for details about the journey.

 - When purchased from French Emperor Napoleon Bonaparte in 1803, it more than doubled the size of the United States.